isa-ross/Ross_DW_Final_Project/README.md

 ## Summary

 This repo contains the data and analysis for the final project for Data Wrangling.

-I do not yet have a data set picked out.
-Details on the data set will be included here when it is selected.
+The data set for this project consists of capture and vegetation data from Erin's Honors Thesis Project in 2022-23.

 ## Structure